 VA Cash-Out Refinance Rates, Guidelines, and Limits

-The VA cash-out refinance program is popular with veterans and active-duty servicemembers who want to tap into their home’s equity and lower their interest rate too.
+The VA cash-out refinance program allows veterans and active-duty servicemembers to lower their interest rate while converting their home’s equity into cash.

 Qualified borrowers can use cash proceeds from their refinance to make home upgrades, pay down high-interest loans and credit cards, take a vacation, or for any other purpose.
 Low interest rates and flexible payment terms make it a great time to invest in your home or use equity to pay off other expenses.